Roald87/TwinCatChangelog/docs/tc3.md

   - HighDpi: Elements in toolbox get unclear/cannot be identified if display zoom > 100% (UML SC, UML CD, Visu)
   - With high dpi the dialog 'Details' of the library manager is not displayed correctly
   - Many tables in the IDE such as the "Startup parameter list" under I/O devices are collapsed such that not all the content is displayed unless the column is manually resized
 - Keywords such as `bool` inside of `TcLinkTo` attributes are auto-capitalized.
-Work-around: disable the "Convert keywords to uppercause automatically" option under `PLC Environment > Smart coding`.
+Work-around: disable the "Convert keywords to uppercase automatically" option under `PLC Environment > Smart coding`.
 This is an issue because TcLinkTo is case-sensitive and some devices use keywords for the channel names, such as `bool` inside of an IO-link input channel.

 ## Version 3.1.4024.32